Caledonia Mining Corporation Plc: Result of Zimbabwe Placing and Issue of Deferred Shares

-/EIN News/ -- ST HELIER, Jersey, April 11, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) today announces both the results of the Zimbabwe Placing, and also the issue of the deferred shares in relation to the Company’s acquisition of Bilboes Gold Limited.
+ST HELIER, Jersey, April 11, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCLCMCL)) today announces both the results of the Zimbabwe Placing, and also the issue of the deferred shares in relation to the Company's acquisition of Bilboes Gold Limited.

 Result of Zimbabwe Placing